Lie coalgebras and rational homotopy theory II: Hopf invariants

-In summary, we find that rational homotopy groups are controlled by ``linking phenomena,'' and that these linking phenomena are best described in the language of Lie coalgebras.
+Our basic, apparently new, observation is that calculations in bar complexes yield the Hopf invariant formula of Whitehead \cite{Whit47}, as well as those of Haefliger, Novikov and Sullivan.
+This observation could have been made fifty years ago.
+Our approach incorporates a modern viewpoint by directly using Harrison-Andr\'e-Quillen homology, the standard algebraic bridge from commutative algebras to Lie coalgebras, with the new graphical presentation essential for a self-contained development.
 One direction we plan to pursue further is the use of Hopf invariants to realize Koszul-Moore duality isomorphisms in general.
-A second direction we plan to pursue is that of spaces which are not simply connected, where the graph coalgebra models seem relevant even for $K(\pi, 1)$ spaces.
+A second direction we plan to pursue is that of spaces which are not simply connected, where our graph coalgebra models seem relevant even for $K(\pi, 1)$ spaces.

+The problem of finding ``homotopy periods'' has been addressed before by Boardman-Steer \cite{BoSt66}, Sullivan \cite{Sull77}, Haefliger \cite{Haef78}, Hain \cite{Hain84} and Novikov \cite{Novi88}, using a wide range of tools.
+We relate and compare our approach with these at the end of the paper.
+In summary, we view the cofree Lie coalgebra functor as the best for unifying formalism and geometry, showing how Koszul duality governs homotopy groups through ``linking'' of cochain data as explained in Section~\ref{S:mfld}.